rrrodzilla/rrrodzilla/README.md

 ## Professional Services 💼

-If your company needs expert help with Rust development, AI integration, or cloud optimization, reach out at roland@govcraft.ai or visit [https://www.govcraft.ai](https://www.govcraft.ai) for more information about my consulting services.
+If your company needs expert help with product or modern systems development, AI integration, or cloud optimization, reach out at roland@govcraft.ai or visit [https://www.govcraft.ai](https://www.govcraft.ai) for more information about my consulting services.